-During 2020, we received several notices from the Listing Qualifications Department the Nasdaq Stock Market, or Nasdaq, regarding the fact that the market price of our common stock was below the \$1.00 minimum bid price requirement for continued listing.
-As a result of the reverse stock split we effected on November 30, 2020, we were able to regain compliance with the minimum bid requirement and remain listed on Nasdaq.
-We have also previously received notices of noncompliance due to our failure to maintain the \$2,500,000 minimum stockholders' equity requirement for continued listing.
-We were able to regain compliance with that requirement through capital raises and our discontinuation of the expenses associated with Probuphine commercial operations.
+At December 31, 2022, our stockholders' equity was below the \$2,500,000 minimum stockholders' equity requirement for continued listing.
+We have previously received notices of noncompliance due to our failure to maintain the \$2,500,000 minimum stockholders' equity requirement for continued listing.
+In the past, were able to regain compliance with that requirement through capital raises and our discontinuation of the expenses associated with Probuphine commercial operations.
 There can be no assurance that we will continue to meet all of the criteria necessary for Nasdaq to allow us to remain listed.
-For example, our share price has recently fallen below the \$1.00 minimum bid price requirement for continued listing.